 - Drop a shot line so that it hovers about five metres over the wreck (if possible), ensure that it doesn’t become entangled in the wreck.
 The line should be appropriately marked for decompression stops.

-- Secure dangling gear (such as consoles, regulators, and gauges).
+- Secure dangling gear (such as consoles, regulators, and gauges) to ensure they don't make contact with the wreck.

 - Use proper weights and have good buoyancy control.